MrReddington-216/adrenaljunkie29/README.md

 #PasswordLogic

 ###This file is a representation of a flow chart demonstrating what happens when a number represented by variable X is <,>, and = 100

+##I created a Python program that has comments of my name and purpose as well as and if Else type statement that runs successfully